German Potato Soup (Kartoffelsuppe)

-One of my all-time favorite brothy soups is a classic German potato soup. Â I grew up in Stuttgart, Germany cooking with my Bavarian mother on a regular basis. Â She would give me age-appropriate tasks from the time I was three or four years old and once I was a teenager I started exploring recipes on my own and preparing meals without supervision. Â I remember two of the very first dishes I made by myself was a Winter vegetable cobbler and a brothy German potato soup.
+One of my all-time favorite brothy soups is a classic German potato soup.
+I grew up in Stuttgart, Germany cooking with my Bavarian Mutti.
+She would give me age-appropriate tasks from the time I was three or four years old and as I got older I started exploring recipes on my own and preparing meals without supervision.
+I remember two of the very first dishes I made by myself was a Winter vegetable cobbler and this brothy German potato soup.

 You’ll find Suppengrün called for in many German soup recipes and to omit any of them does the flavor of the soup a major injustice.
 If you haven’t cooked much with leek or celeriac, once you taste them in this soup you’ll understand – they’re delicious!